 2012-13: Pastrnak left the Czech Republic to play for Sodertalje in Sweden; playing for the Czech national teams in the 2012 U19 World Junior A Challenge and the 2013 U18 World Junior Championship.
 He skated in 16 games with Sodertalje’s men’s team, including five games in the SHL Kval Series, scoring 2 goals with 1 assist and finishing -3.
 Pastrnak scored 14 goals with 19 assists in 40 games and was +8 with 10 penalty minutes for Sodertalje’s U20 team.
 He had 1 assist in four games at the WJAC and was +1 with 1 goal, 1 assist and 4 penalty minutes in five games at the U18 WJC.
 Pastrnak was selected by Severstal Cheropovets in the first round (34th overall) of the 2013 KHL Draft.

-2013-14: Pastrnak was part of the Czech Republic’s bronze medal-winning U18 team at the Ivan Hlinka Memorial Tournament in August before returning to Sodertajle to skate in Allsvenskan and played for the Czech U20 team at the 2013 World Junior Championship.
-In his first 36 games for Sodertalje he scored 8 goals with 16 assists and was +7 with 24 penalty minutes; missing time in February with a concussion that kept him out of the Five Nations Tournament in Dmitrov, Russia.
-He scored 1 goal with 2 assists and was +1 win five games at the WJC and was +2 with 2 goals, 2 assists and 2 penalty minutes in four games at the Ivan Hlinka tournament.
-Pastrnak was ranked fourth amongst European skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+2013-14: Pastrnak was part of the Czech Republic’s bronze medal-winning U18 team at the Ivan Hlinka Memorial Tournament in August before returning to Sodertajle to skate in Allsvenskan.
+He played for the Czech U20 and U18 teams in their respective World Juniors tournaments.
+In 36 regular season games for Sodertalje he scored 8 goals with 16 assists and was +7 with 24 penalty minutes; missing time in February with a concussion that kept him out of the Five Nations Tournament in Russia.
+Pastrnak scored 1 goal with 2 assists and was +1 win five games at the U20 WJC and was an assistant captain for the silver medal-winning Czech U18 team at the WJC in Finland. he had 5 assists and was +1 with 2 penalty minutes in seven games.
+The Czechs lost 5-2 to the USA in the gold medal game.
+Pasternak was +2 with 2 goals, 2 assists and 2 penalty minutes in four games at the Ivan Hlinka tournament.
+He was ranked fifth amongst European skaters in the Central Scouting final rankings and was selected by Boston in the first round (25th overall) of the 2014 NHL Draft.